dbriones49/Windows-Server-2019/README.md

 ## Introduction

 In today's dynamic IT landscape, Active Directory Domain Services (AD DS) plays a crucial role in managing and securing network resources within organizations.
 By providing a centralized framework for user authentication, authorization, and resource management, AD DS simplifies administrative tasks and enhances security protocols.
 This project showcases the configuration of Windows Server 2019 as an AD DS server.
+After the domain controler is intsalled, the following will be completed.

 -
 -